rochekollie/blog/posts/string_along_with_javascript_strings.md

 Whether you use single quotes `' '`, double quotes `" "`,
 or backticks `` ` ` `` to create a string primitive is a matter of preference.
 However, there are some use cases where one method may be preferred over the other.
-Let's look at each
+Let's look at some use cases where one method may be preferred over the other.
-method in detail.

 #### Single Quotes (` ' '` )